Level crossings in the United Kingdom: Warning lights

 The modern warning lights used on level crossings in the UK consist of one amber light at the bottom and two red lights at the top, all on a black board with a checkerboard outline in red and white (the red and white borders weren't introduced until 1992; the borders were just white beforehand).
 The amber light has been in existence since the Hixon rail crash; previously there were just two red lights.
 The whole warning light module is known colloquially as a "wigwag" (due to the nature of the alternate flashes).
 They are also used at lifting and swing bridges, some airports, fire stations, police stations and ambulance stations in the UK.

-When a level crossing activates, the yellow light is usually illuminated for three-to-five seconds and then the two red lights flash alternately for the duration of the closure.
+When a level crossing activates, the yellow light is usually illuminated for three or five seconds and then the two red lights flash alternately for the duration of the closure.
 The lights are normally rectangular and landscape orientated, but where space is limited or to improve visibility special lights can be fitted that are portrait orientated.

-In some cases a now non-standard traffic light type was fitted (still seen at Marshbrook, Minffordd and on the Isle of Man), consisting of the individual lights arranged vertically in a red–amber–red arrangement.
+In some cases a non-standard traffic light type was fitted (still seen at Marshbrook, Minffordd and on the Isle of Man), consisting of the individual lights arranged vertically in a red–amber–red arrangement.

-Many of the lights nowadays are LEDs due to the cost efficiency, easy maintenance, and clarity, the first LED wigwags were trialled at Bentley Heath level crossing in 2006 but not fully adapted until July 2007.
+Many of the lights nowadays are LEDs because they are cheap, clear, and easy to maintain.
+The first LED wigwags were trialled at Bentley Heath level crossing in 2006 but not fully adapted until July 2007.
 Incandescent halogen lights are no longer manufactured as they are wasteful on electricity and can cause accidents such as at Beech Hill Crossing in Nottinghamshire, in which a fatality occurred due to the lights' dimness in the low sunlight.
 However old halogen lights and even LED lights are sometimes donated to heritage railways and used at their crossings, or simply scrapped in the case of some halogen lights.
+Some trainspotters try to collect these old lights for preservation.

 As well as road traffic, smaller pedestrian lights are used in populous areas or at dangerous crossings, where extra warning is needed.
-These consist of a flashing red silhouette of a pedestrian, similar to what you would see at a pedestrian crossing.
+These consist of a flashing red silhouette of a pedestrian, similar to what users would see at a road pedestrian crossing.

 Some AOCL(+B) crossings with two tracks very occasionally have an 'Another Train Coming' warning light, a small red light with the overlay 'Another Train Coming' that flashes when two trains are approaching.
 Historically, at twin-track AHBCs, there was an 'Another Train Coming' neon sign that would flash when another train was approaching.
 Since the early 1980s, most of these have been removed and replaced with simpler signage, but they weren't fully extinct until around 2007/2008 (Beech Hill LC being one of the last with the illuminated 'another train coming' sign).